-- You could switch from paper napkins to cloth ones.
+- Switch from paper napkins to cloth ones.

-- You could look into purchasing items in bulk to save on packaging waste.
+- Look into purchasing items in bulk to save on packaging waste.
 Or if you regularly buy in bulk but don’t use items before they expire or go bad, maybe you should reconsider that part of your shopping.

-- You could rethink your entire output of trash waste in your family, and vow to reduce the amount of trash your family produces.
+- Rethink your entire output of trash waste in your family, and vow to reduce the amount of trash your family produces.
 This could be through smarter buying choices, by composting leftovers and food scraps, or through rethinking your entire purchasing stream.
-See the new blog The No-Waste Kitchen to get you started.

-- You could plant a garden to grow some of your own food.
+- Plant a garden to grow some of your own food.

 RELATED POST: Why Your Kids Will Love A Tasting Garden

-- You could rethink what else comes into your house besides packaging waste.
+- Rethink what else comes into your house besides packaging waste.
 Resolve to do better at the old Depression-era adage “use it up, wear it out, make it do, or do without.”
 Before you buy a brand-new piece of furniture, appliance, or article of clothing, consider if there are secondhand alternatives that are just as good.

 RELATED POST: 10 Reasons Children’s Resale Events Rock

 - You could even try a no-spend experiment.
 I’ve tried to do “No November” for several years, and my blogging friend Sarah Brumley recently completed a No-Spend October challenge.
-(See her chronicle of this journey at her blog Lemon Blessings.)
+(See her chronicle of this journey at her blog Sarah Brumley Blog.)
 “No-spend” or “limited-spend” months are great for cutting your consumption and lining your wallet.

 RELATED POST: Do You Need “NO November”?